-Kreese, his life in tatters after his karate school was defeated by Daniel and Mr. Miyagi, visits Terry, a friend from Vietnam.
-Terry is a ruthless business man and a martial arts expert, and he vows to help Kreese take revenge on Daniel and Miyagi, and reestablish Cobra Kai.
+John Kreese, his life in tatters after his karate school was defeated by Daniel and Miyagi, visits Terry Silver, a Vietnam War comrade.
+Terry is a ruthless businessman and martial arts expert, and he vows to help Kreese gain revenge on Daniel and Miyagi, and reestablish Cobra Kai.
 Upon returning from Okinawa, Daniel and Miyagi discover that their apartment building has been demolished, which brings Miyagi out of work.
 Going against Miyagi's wishes, Daniel uses his college funds to realize Miyagi's dream of opening a bonsai tree shop, and becomes a partner in the bonsai business.
 Written by

 Murray Chapman <firstname.lastname@example.org>

 First it was teacher to student.
 Then it was father to son.
 Now, it's man to man.

 The only one of the original team not to return for this second sequel was cinematographer James Crabe

 who was severely ill with AIDS at the time of production.
 His role was taken over by Steve Yaconelli